memgraph/memgraph/docs/dev/workflow.md

 request.
 You can find all PRs [here](https://github.com/memgraph/memgraph/pulls).

-### Updating From New Master

-Let's say that, while you were working, someone else added some new features to the codebase that you would like to use in your current work.
-To obtain those changes you should update your `master` branch:
+### Code Integration

+When working, you have to integrate some changes to your work or push your work to be available for others.
+To pull changes into a local `branch`, usually run the following:

-    git checkout master
+    git checkout {{branch}}
-    git pull origin master
+    git pull origin {{branch}}

-Now, these changes are on `master`, but you want them in your local branch.
-To do that, use `git rebase`:
+To push your changes, usually run the following:

-    git checkout mg_query_static_typing
+    git checkout {{branch}}
-    git rebase master

-During `git rebase`, you may get reports that some files have conflicting changes.
-If you need help resolving them, don't be afraid to ask around!
-After you've resolved them, mark them as done with `git add` command.
-You may then continue with `git rebase --continue`.

-After the `git rebase` is done, you will now have new changes from `master` on your feature branch as if you just created and started working on that branch.
-You may continue with the usual workflow of [Making and Committing Changes](#making-and-committing-changes) and [Sending Changes on a Review](#sending-changes-on-a-review).

-### Code Integration Cheat Sheet
+    git push origin {{branch}}

+Sometimes, things could get a little bit more complicated.
 Diagram below shows which git operation should be performed if a piece of code has to be integrated from one branch to another.
-E.g., if a code from a main_branch (master, dev, etc.) has to be integrated into an epic_branch`, rebase has to be used (the epic_branch has to be rebased on the main_branch).
+Note, `main_branch` is the master branch.

 ```
       |<---------------------------|